 A municipality in the pilot area is responsible for organising services and procedures for its customers in accordance with the Act on the Promotion of Immigrant Integration.

-When providing public employment and business services, the municipality in the pilot area must comply with the provisions laid down in the Act on Public Employment and Business Service regarding the provision of services, free services, fairness and equality, and the promotion of equality between genders.
+When providing public employment and business services, the municipality in the pilot area must comply with the provisions laid down in the Act on Public Employment and Business Service regarding the provision of services, free services, fairness and equality, and the promotion of equality between women and men.

-The municipality in the pilot area gives its customers the following types of labour policy statements:
+The municipality in the pilot area issues labour policy statements on matters such as:

 - statement on the general labour policy conditions for receiving unemployment benefits,

 - statement on the prerequisites for receiving unemployment benefits when starting a business and becoming self-employed and during short-term studies,